sagemath/trac_to_gh/Issue 5317.md

 # Issue 5317: DeprecationWarning in pickle_jar is not pre-determined

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5317

 Original creator: mabshoff